rajeshpandey2053/Assignment_GrowByData/README.md

    c) Working on the mathematics behind the project
    d) Getting your hands dirty by building the product

 3. The project that i am most proud of is khushishoes.com.
 During the pandemic perid, my mama faced finanial crisis because his shoes showroom wasnot open for months.
-I took the responsibility for developing an online ecommerce platform for him so that he could sustain and even thrive in those uncertain times.
+I took the responsibility of developing an online ecommerce platform for him so that he could sustain and even thrive in those uncertain times.
 First time in my life, I had sleepless nights maybe i was soo much submissive in helping my family in need and also i was fully resposible for building the app from scratch,listing requirements, design, architecture, database, deploying the app.

 4. sum the integer elements an array using the map() function elements = [[1, 2, 3], [4, 5, 6], [2, 3, 4]] # Delcare and defining an array